ArduPilot/ardupilot_wiki/common/source/docs/common-geotagging-drotagx.rst

 -   Captures picture every 1.6 seconds
 -   Includes a Hotshoe which connects between the flight controller and your camera's flash to improve the accuracy of the geo-tagging

-More details can be found in the `DROTAGx manual <https://www.airborneprojects.com/docs/drotagx_manual.pdf>`__ (airborneprojects.com) including pre-flight checklists, detailed explanations for diagnosis and other tips.
+More details can be found in the official DrotagX manual (`web <https://www.airborneprojects.com/doc/drotagx/>`__, `pdf <https://www.airborneprojects.com/docs/drotagx_manual.pdf>`__) including pre-flight checklists, detailed explanations for diagnosis and other tips.

 Setup, Configuration
 --------------------